AMERICAN RHODODENDRON SOCIETY

 6.1.12 Serve on committee(s) of the Society as time and talents permit; and represent such committee(s) to the Board in absence of the chairperson.

-6.1.13 Arranges with the Executive Director for a representative to attend a Board meeting if the director and the alternate are unable to attend.
+6.1.13 Arranges with the Regional Vice President pursuant to POB 5.1.1 for a representative to attend a Board meeting if the Director and the alternate are unable to attend.

-6.1.14 Instigates convening of district nominating committees.
-By October 1 of the year prior to a district election, the district director initiates a conference of the chapter presidents in said district for the purpose of nominating the candidate(s) for the next district director and the alternate.
-The incumbent director does not serve on the nominating committee, but does ascertain that the chair of this committee rotates every three years to a different chapter president in a manner agreed to by the presidents of their chapters.
+6.1.14 Initiates convening of district nominating committees.
+By October 1 of the year prior to a district election, the District Director initiates a conference of the chapter Presidents in said district for the purpose of nominating the candidate(s) for the next District Director and the alternate.
+The incumbent Director does not serve on the nominating committee, but does ascertain that the chair of this committee rotates every three years to a different chapter President in a manner agreed to by the Presidents of their chapters.

 6.1.15 Assist in and supervise rating and plant award programs at the chapter level.

-6.1.16 The reimbursing of a district director's out-of-pocket expenses incurred in the performance of his/her duties is the responsibility of the chapters in that director's district.
+6.1.16 The reimbursement of a District Director's out-of-pocket expenses incurred in the performance of his/her duties is the responsibility of the chapters in that Director's district.
 The Board urges the chapters to provide at least partial reimbursement of such expenses by special assessments, contributions, use of net proceeds from district meetings, and/or other means.

 6.2 THE DIRECTOR AT LARGE AND ALTERNATE (Bylaws: Article VII, Section C)

 6.2.2 In addition to representing non-chapter members, the Director-at-Large shall represent any chapter that does not easily fit into an established district because of that chapter's geographical location.
-Currently the Scottish, Dutch, J. D. Hooker, and Danish Chapters are represented by the Director-at-Large.
+Currently the Scottish, Dutch, J. D. Hooker, Danish, Swedish and Finnish Chapters are represented by the Director-at-Large.

 7.0 ELECTIONS